 Gritty and loud, La Piojera is chock full of character and colour, with murals and graffiti on the walls, friendly staff, and plenty of merry patrons on quaking legs.
 Just go gently on the Terremotos, they’re way stronger than they taste.

-Watch The Changing Of The Guard At La Moneda Palace
+7. Watch the Changing of the Guard at La Moneda Palace

 The ceremony takes around 30-minutes and centres on the meeting of the old and new guard detachments in front of La Moneda Palace with two units on horseback, a swapping of salutes, and a marching departure to the accompaniment of a military band.

-The Changing of the Guard takes place every two days, at 10am on weekdays, and 11am on weekends.
-Check the local tourist information when you arrive in Santiago though if you want to be sure to catch it.
+The Changing of the Guard takes place every two days at 10am.
+Check the local tourist information when you arrive in Santiago to confirm the schedule while you’re here.

-Stroll Through The National Museum Of Fine Arts
+8. Stroll through the National Museum of Fine Arts

 Housed in the Palacio de Bellas Artes, a grand neoclassical building from 1910, this fine arts gallery houses more than 5,000 Chilean and international artworks and sculptures from colonial days up to the present.

 It’s worth checking the museum website for the latest on exhibitions.
-While some of the rooms were closed during our visit, we enjoyed a pre-tour stroll through one of the temporary exhibitions.
+While some of the rooms were closed during our visit, we still enjoyed a stroll through, including a visit to one of the temporary exhibitions.

 And if your artistic tastes sway more towards modern art, the Museum of Contemporary Art is right next door.